DUOL

 What is Duolingo's forward P/E ratio?

 Duolingo trades at approximately 13.6x forward earnings at its $5.16 billion market capitalization.
-As analyzed above, that multiple is notably low for a company growing revenue at 35% year-over-year with gross margins above 72%.
+That multiple is notably low for a company growing revenue at 35% year-over-year with gross margins above 72%.

 Who is the new Duolingo CFO?